 Benefits provided - Benefits other than pensions are provided to eligible retirees and their dependents through the payment of subsidies from the State Retirees' Health & Welfare Benefits Fund.
 The "base" subsidy rates are set by PEBP and approved by the Legislature and vary depending on the number of dependents and the medical plan selected.
-These subsidy rates are subtracted from the premium to arrive at the "participant premium".
-The "years of service" subsidy rates are then used to adjust the "participant premium" based on years of service.
+These subsidy rates are subsidy rates are then used to adjust the "participant premium" based on years of service.
 The current subsidy rates can be found on the PEBP website at www.pebp.state.nv.us.
 Benefits include health, prescription drug, dental and life insurance coverage.
 As required by statute, benefits are determined by the number of years of service at the time of retirement and the individual's initial date of hire.
 Officers and employees hired after December 31, 2011 are not eligible to receive subsidies to reduce premiums.
 The following individuals and their dependents are eligible to receive subsidies from the Retirees' Fund: